kunstmusik/blue-manual/docs/users/gettingStarted/programOptions.md

 :   Since Csound5, the default for printed messages is to show them with
     colors by using ANSI text modifiers.
-However, this only works within ANSI-compliant consoles, and does not work within blue\'s Csound Output Dialog.
-It is recommended to keep this disabled if the \"Show Csound Output\" option is enabled.
+However, this only works within ANSI-compliant consoles, and does not work within blue's Csound Output Dialog.
+It is recommended to keep this disabled if the "Show Csound Output" option is enabled.

 Language